devm33/acme-tiny-nfsn/README.md

-# ACME-tiny-NFSN
+# acme-tiny-nfsn

-Automating ACME protocol with LetsEncrypt.org for hosting on NearlyFreeSpeech.net
+Automating getting an SSL certificate with the ACME protocol with LetsEncrypt.org for hosting on NearlyFreeSpeech.net

 ## TODO